wyattscarpenter/typographical-edicts/readme.md

 7. there are textual characters that aren't in unicode yet, mostly because they haven't found enough dusty scholar manhours yet to get a comprehensive proposal together. for example, https://en.wikipedia.org/wiki/Maya_script#Computer_encoding . so, dream big.
 8. there are also textual marks that will never make it to unicode, being the idiosyncratic marks of only one source. remember that.
 9. It's probably better for the space after a sentence to be more than one regular space. i don't personally hit the space baar twice, but I see the appeal. i think it would probably be better at a 1.5 space I suppose.
 Maybe the period being small already does this.
+10. You should endeavor to use whom correctly where appropriate.
+11. You should pronounce the wh phoneme as it is supposed to be, as /ʍ/ (voiceless w).
+This is a little bit archaic in most dialects, but it's good, based on the principle that you should pronounce distinct words distinctly. you should also go even further than that and pronounce the w h in words like who and whole as /ʍ/; this was lost in Middle English, which I usually think of as too far back to revert a change on, but we can just start doing it again.

 Blue-sky advice: